StamTheo28/Fair-LTR-strategy/README.md

 identified a single best algorithm for boosting fairness and detecting which features have a higher importance in the learning to rank model using the Trec-Fair 2022 dataset.

+## Dissertation

+If you are interested in reading about my strategies implemented and my results please use the link to [read](https://github.com/StamTheo28/Fair-LTR-strategy/edit/main/Dissertaion.pdf) or [download](https://github.com/StamTheo28/Fair-LTR-strategy/files/11856978) the dissertation paper.

 ## Installation
 In order to use our implementation you much use a linux Operating System as PyTerrier is not compatible with a Windows based O.S.
 The you Firstly have to clone our repository using the following command